unprolix/hdaemonize/README.md

     # mydaemon stop
     # mydaemon restart

-Finally, `mydaemon` drops privileges.
-By default it changes the effective user and group ids to those of the `daemon` user, but it prefers to use those of `mydaemon`, if present.
+Finally, if configured to do so, `mydaemon` drops privileges by changing its effective user/group ID.
+(If no user/group ID are specified, it will continue execution as the original user and group.)

+Note that if you wish to parse your own commandline arguments, you can replace invocation of the `serviced` function with `serviced'`.
+This requires specification of an `Operation` which indicates whether the daemon should be started, stopped, restarted, or whether its status should be queried.

 Changelog
 ---------